-SpotlightDC funds investigative and explanatory projects for print, online media, radio and broadcast outlets.
+SpotlightDC is eager to fund investigative and explanatory projects for print, online media, podcast, radio and broadcast outlets.
 The projects must cover stories based in Washington, D.C., or probe cross-cutting subjects on matters such as health care, crime, transportation or corruption within the D.C., Maryland and Virginia region.

 SpotlightDC accepts and evaluates grant applications on a rolling basis.

 Please send applications to firstname.lastname@example.org.
 We accept applications from journalists who reside or work in the District of Columbia region or beyond.
 The project must involve objective, investigative reporting rather than opinion, trend or feature writing.
 Each proposal should begin with a short summary of the investigative project: whom it’s about; what it hopes describe; where it takes place; why the project will have impact; how the journalist will report the project; when it will be filed.
 The proposal should also contain the results of preliminary reporting.

 The pitch should not exceed 1,000 words.